zkxl/zkxl.github.io/_posts/2017-01-06-embed-youtube.md

 {\% include youtubePlayer.html id=page.youtubeID %}
-//drop the backslash to include it.
+//drop the backslash to include the html.

 ```

-__Make sure__: you push ALL 3 files up to your Github Repo.
+__Make sure__: you push ALL 3 updates up to your Github Repo.

 * my thanks to the author: Adam Wade Harris and his [original post](http://www.adamwadeharris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/) on how to embed the video.